Goldinteractive/craft3-sitecopy/README.md

 site will be automatically copied to the selected site.

 ***Attention:*** This action will OVERWRITE all content from the selected site.

+## Automatic overwrite

+You can set criterias in the plugin settings for automatically activating the "copy to site" toggle on load of an entry.